 Another great use for built-ins is seating.
 Benches in mud rooms, window seats in kids’ bedrooms, and group seating up against a wall at your dining table are perfect ways to utilize space and add visual interest.
 You can also build the seat on hinges and use the base for extra storage.
 It’s a win-win!

-4. Install a tile backsplash.
 Tile comes in so many shapes, colors, and sizes and the latest innovations have made it so easy to install.
 You can now get them in 12×12 squares attached to mesh backing so there’s no spacing required.
 A tile backsplash isn’t limited to the kitchen, either.
 They look fantastic in bathrooms, wet bars, mudrooms, and laundry rooms.
+If your budget is super tight and your DIY skills are lacking, you can even go with a peel and stick option like I have in my kitchen here.

-5. Replace interior doors.
 Barn doors are the latest trend right now, and for good reason.
 They look great opened or closed and don’t take up as much space since they don’t need to swing out.
-You can build them yourself or buy a kit online.
+You can build them yourself or buy a kit like this one online.
 They come in one-door panels or french door styles.

 If you aren’t into the sliding doors, you could always go for the stained look.
 Most homes’ interior doors are painted, so a stained wood door really gives the house an unexpected wow-factor.
 Be sure the stain color compliments but doesn’t match the floors exactly if you have hardwood.
 Too much of one shade takes away from the texture.

-6. Wrap (or fake) beams.
-Whether you have raised ceilings with exposed beams or not, you can still get this classic farmhouse look.
+Whether you have raised ceilings with exposed beams or not, you can still get this classic traditional look.
 If you have metal beams, you can wrap them with wood planks and stain to a color lighter than your floors.
 No beams?
 No problem.
 You can pick up faux wood beams at big box hardware stores.
 They look real but are a quarter of the weight of an authentic beam and a breeze to install.

 Wall sconces are perfect for highlighting certain areas.
 Install them over a console table in the living area, flanking both sides of your bed, or accent lighting in the guest bathroom.